 Request Client Recommendations: Anyone who has worked with you can write a recommendation that will appear on your LinkedIn profile.
 When a prospect discovers your page, a long list of recommendations could tip the scales in your favor.
 Recommendations impress us for the same reason we’re unconsciously drawn to people with plenty of friends.
 Psychologists call it “social proof,” and a LinkedIn profile with dozens of glowing recommendations lets people know you’re respected in your field.

 To request a recommendation from a past client, go to their profile and click the “More” icon.
 Select “Request a recommendation.”
 Follow the prompts in the pop-up window to request a recommendation.
 The message field is editable, allowing you to customize your message.
 Tell your past clients how much you’ve enjoyed working with them and how much you’d appreciate a recommendation.
 Also, let them know that it doesn’t have to be long.
-A few sentences is perfect!
+A few sentences are perfect!